stevehemingway/newblog/content/2016/160515 Knebworth Parish News June.docx.md

 June will be a month with many activities, including the Knebworth Festival, and I am looking forward to going along to some of the events and will no doubt see some of you there.

-Please contact your NHDC councillors if you would like to discuss these or any other matters:

-**Steve Hemingway, steve@stevehemingway.com or phone 01438 940594
-(please include STD code when dialling)**

-**Steve Deakin-Davies, stevedeakindavies@gmail.com or phone 07949 435435
-**

-Or be in touch directly with your County Councillor Richard Thake or your Member of Parliament Stephen McPartland:

-  - > Richard Thake, Herts County Council:
-    > richard.thake@hertfordshire.gov.uk, 07973 157605

-  - > Stephen McPartland MP: stephen@stephenmcpartland.co.uk, Stephen
-    > McPartland MP, House of Commons, Westminster, London, SW1A 0AA